Decorating with Dark Windows & Doors: Moody Colors are the New Light & Airy

 Sue Wadden, Director of Color Marketing at

-Not just the absence of color
+Decorating with black: not just the absence of color

 It might seem like a simple color, but black actually encompasses a broad spectrum of undertones.
 Wadden points to an iconic color in the Southeast called Charleston Black, a historic black with green undertones often seen on lampposts and doors.
 Yet blacks that contain purple undertones can look glossy like an oil slick.
 And if you add yellow to a rich warm black, the resulting effect is bronze-hued.